407-610-2417

 Your SEO Provider’s Level of Expertise

 More experienced SEO companies can charge higher rates for their services.
-This is because they have in-depth search engine optimization knowledge and a proven track record of achieving results for their clients.
+This is because they have in-depth search engine optimization and AI visibility knowledge, and a proven track record of achieving results for their clients.

 Let’s look at how expertise level can affect your SEO pricing:

-• For hourly rates, less experienced SEO professionals with under two years of experience might charge around $50-$75 per hour.
+• For hourly rates, SEO professionals with under two years of experience might charge around $50–$75 per hour.
 However, those with more than ten years of expertise charge around $150 per hour.

 • When it comes to monthly SEO pricing plans, the difference is even more noticeable.
 For example, professionals with 5 to 10 years of experience generally charge between $500 and $1,000 per month.
 But if you opt for someone with over ten years of experience, your SEO monthly costs could be around $3,000.